jquacinella/IS607_Project/Project.md

 1. Load the data from 2011, the latest data that has been released.
 Explore the data, find any oddities or interesting points
 2. Load all years of the data set, which ranges from 2003 - 2013, into multiple data frames
 3. Calculate a new column, which is the "rent" column divided by "net income" column, for each data frame.
-  * Might have to look at other columns to see which ones relating to income should be used
 4. Look at the distribution (histogram, density plot) of the % income rent for the 2011 data set
-  * Look at the distribution across sub-portions of the 2011 data set, based on state
 5. Look at the distribution (histogram, density plot) of the % income rent for all data sets
   * Is there a general increase?
 Show a boxplot per year, and see how the distribution of values changes over time
-  * Is there a general increase among sub-populations?
 6. Generate map-based plot of this calculated value
-7. Create a decision tree model to predict this value based on a sub-portion of the ~760 dimensions of the data.
-  * Clearly, dont't use the Rent or Total Income dimensions, since they are used in the calculation

 ### Preparing the Data